wanforge/quotes/README.md

 ## T
 - 🌠 The ultimate promise of technology is to make us master of a world that we command by the push of a button.
+- 🔔 This is the whole point of technology.
+It creates an appetite for immortality on the one hand.
+It threatens universal extinction on the other.
+Technology is lust removed from nature.
 - 🦿 There is no need for temples, no need for complicated philosophies.
 My brain and my heart are my temples; my philosophy is kindness.
 - 🦿 To avoid criticism, do nothing, say nothing, be nothing.